 The key to helping someone who is battling despair is to patiently ask caring questions about their struggles.
 Seek to understand the full picture before handing out advice.
 Don’t be too hasty to launch advice at people in ways that are not helpful and perhaps serve our egos more than their needs.

 Please remember that the brain is perhaps the most complex human organ.
-A good friend of mine is a neurophysiologist and, more than once, I’ve consulted with him about the neurological challenges people experience.
-He fully affirms that (like all other organs), the brain doesn’t always function in health producing ways.
+A friend of mine is a neurophysiologist and, more than once, I’ve consulted with him about the neurological challenges people experience.
+Like all other organs, the brain doesn’t always function in health producing ways.
 Relatively recent discoveries in the field of neuroscience have provided hope for those who suffer with neurological issues like depression.

 I am grateful for the medicines available to assist those who struggle with depression.
 And those who benefit from such medications must never be made to feel embarrassed about it.
 They are no different from those who take medications for deficiencies in other bodily organs.
 Our bodies are fearfully and wonderfully made, but woefully and tragically fallen.